-2.5.1 Keep clear, detailed, accurate, written records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to Social Care immediately.
+- 2.5.1 Keep clear, detailed, accurate, written records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to Social Care immediately. - 2.5.2 (Select the applicable option for your school)

-2.5.2 Ensure all paper records are kept securely, separate from the main pupil file, and in a locked location.
+Ensure all paper records are kept securely, separate from the main pupil file, and in a locked location.